How Easily do Irrelevant Inputs Skew the Responses of Large Language Models?: Experimental Setup

-Previous research has shown that LLMs can be easily distracted by irrelevant information, where even information with no relation to the topics of the questions they address can mislead LLMs~\citep{shi2023large}.
+In this work, as shown in Figure~\ref{fig:trees}, we categorize information into ``Relevant'' and ``Irrelevant''.
+Specifically, following previous research~\citep{cuconasu2024power}, we treat information that leads to or entails an exact answer as relevant, regardless of its correctness.
+Thus, gold passage and parametric memory passing a series of checks are considered relevant.
+Unlike relevant information, which suggests an exact answer, irrelevant information cannot support a possible answer and contains entities that distract LLMs.
+We aim to investigate whether LLMs are robust to these distractions.
+Previous research has shown that LLMs can be easily distracted by irrelevant information, where even information with no relation to the topics of the questions can mislead them~\citep{shi2023large}.
 However, there is a lack of detailed analysis concerning the degree of semantic relevance of irrelevant information that affects the performance of LLMs.
 To address this gap, we introduce a framework for categorizing irrelevant information into three graded levels, aiming to explore its impact in depth.
-Specifically, as shown in Figure~\ref{fig:trees} we define three distinct levels of irrelevant information: \textbf{\textit{\levelone}}, \textbf{\textit{\leveltwo}}, and \textbf{\textit{\levelthree}}.
+Specifically, we define three distinct levels of irrelevant information: \textbf{\textit{\levelone}}, \textbf{\textit{\leveltwo}}, and \textbf{\textit{\levelthree}}.

 Given the vast amount of information stored in databases, retrieving passages with high similarity scores that are nonetheless unrelated to the question topic is inevitable.
 We categorize such information as \textbf{\textit{\levelone}}.
 Furthermore, we aim to do an in-depth analysis of the robustness of LLMs in the wild environment where there is more complex irrelevant information.
 Such information not only scores highly on similarity metrics but also overlaps with the topics of the questions.
 We focus on whether LLMs can distinguish between semantically related but misleading information.
 To answer this question, we incorporate semantically graded related information \textbf{\textit{\leveltwo}} and \textbf{\textit{\levelthree}}.